cpwr-devops/DevOps-Examples-Doc/docs/advanced_pipelines/helper_classes/readme.md

 ### [`downloadAllSources(String ispwLevel)`](./IspwHelper.md#downloadallsources)

-Thdownloads all COBOL sources and copybooks for the ISPW stream, application and level as stored in the `PipelineConfig`.
+Downloads all COBOL sources and copybooks for the ISPW stream, application and level as stored in the `PipelineConfig`.

 ### [`downloadSources()`](./IspwHelper.md#downloadsources)

-downloads all sources (COBOL programs and copybooks) contained in the [ISPW set](../../pipelines/basic_scenario.md) triggering the pipeline.
+Downloads all sources (COBOL programs and copybooks) contained in the [ISPW set](../../pipelines/basic_scenario.md) triggering the pipeline.

 ### [`downloadCopyBooks(String workspace)`](./IspwHelper.md#downloadcopybooks)